Telehealth: Emergency care

 Emergency telehealth is also gaining acceptance in the United States.
 There are several modalities currently being practiced that include but are not limited to TeleTriage, TeleMSE, and ePPE.

-An example of telehealth in the field is when EMS arrives on scene of an incident and is able to take an EKG that is then sent directly to a physician at the hospital to be read, allowing for instant care and management.
+An example of telehealth in the field is when Emergency Medical Services (EMS) arrive on the scene of an incident and are able to perform an electrocardiogram (EKG) that is then sent directly to a physician at the hospital to be read, allowing for prompt care and management..